rapid7/insightconnect-workflows/workflows/Office_365_Analysis_with_Palo_Alto_Wildfire/help.md

 Once the workflow has been downloaded, login to InsightConnect and "Import" it into the workflow builder.
 Once imported, you will initially be prompted to configure the connections for each of the plugins.

-The remediation steps are disabled due to their destructive nature, to use them they must be manually enabled after importing the workflow.
+The remediation steps are disabled due to their destructive nature.
+To use them, they must be manually enabled after importing the workflow.

 ## Technical Details